Tinashe: Personal life

-Tinashe resides in Los Angeles, has a bedroom studio, and has a black belt in Taekwondo.
-In 2016, Tinashe resided with her family in La Crescenta, a suburb 20 miles north of Los Angeles.
+Tinashe lives in a house in the Hollywood Hills, where she has a home studio.
+Until 2016, Tinashe resided with her family in La Crescenta, a suburb 20 miles north of Los Angeles.
 She was in a relationship with Australian basketball player Ben Simmons from November 2017 to May 2018.
+In 2020, she said that she is bisexual.

+She has a black belt in Taekwondo.
 In June 2020, she attended the George Floyd protests in Los Angeles.